COVID 19: Individuals, organisations donate items worth millions to Oyo govt » Latest News » Tribune Online

 COVID 19: Individuals, organisations donate items worth millions to Oyo govt

-Among the donors were Extreme Manufacturing Nigeria Limited donating anti-bacterial detergents, soap, detergent valued at about N15 million.
+Among the donors include Extreme Manufacturing Nigeria Limited donating anti-bacterial detergents, soap, detergent valued at about N15 million.

-Also, the Pharmaceutical Society of Nigeria, Oyo State chapter, led by its Chairman, Abiodun Ajibade, donated 300 pieces of sanitizer worth N200,000.
+In the same vein, the Pharmaceutical Society of Nigeria, Oyo state chapter, led by its Chairman, Abiodun Ajibade, also donated 300 pieces of sanitizer worth N200,000.

-Receiving the items on behalf of the state government, Bello assured that the items will be helpful in fighting the virus in the state.
+Receiving the items on behalf of the state government, health commissioner, Bello assured that the items will be helpful in fighting the virus in the state.

 Oluwole urged the state to ensure that when it distributes palliatives, the real vulnerable residents across the state benefit.